-Chicago Style Paper Checker
+Chicago Style Manuscript Formatting — Requirements & Checker

 Validate papers against Chicago Manual of Style (17th edition) and Turabian format: footnote notes, bibliography formatting, author-date citations, and Chicago manuscript conventions.